ilan-moroz/Project-Store/README.md

 - **Node.js:** JavaScript runtime environment
 - **Material-UI (MUI):** A popular React UI framework for designing robust and accessible interfaces
 - **CSS:** For styling and layout

+## Admin Access

+### How to Connect as Admin

+To access the admin functionalities, follow these steps:

+2. **Admin Credentials**: Use the following credentials to log in as an admin:
+   - **Email:** admin@gmail.com
+   - **Password:** admin
+3. **Admin Dashboard**: Once logged in, you will be redirected to the admin dashboard where you can explore a variety of admin features including adding new products, editing existing products.

+_Feel free to explore the functionalities and get a feel of the full capabilities of the application._